-- Providing education, training, and support on topics including education, employment, public benefits, finances, guardianship, and alternative decision-making support, and end-of-life planning.
+- Providing education, training, and support on topics including education, employment, public benefits, finances, decision-making support, and end-of-life planning.

 - Provided legal services in over 475 matters impacting DC residents with disabilities.